The United States has several different types of visas that allow for non-Americans to live and work in the US.

-Any US employer can sponsor you to work in the United States.
-In most situations, the sponsor must be an existing and independent US employer – one that you do not own the majority of.
-There is no requirement that the employer be of a particular size or in a particular field.
-Individuals cannot sponsor you for a work visa.
+A US employer that is a registered legal entity and physically located in the US, can sponsor you to work in the United States.
+In most situations, the sponsor must be an existing and independent US employer – that you are not a majority owner or shareholder.

 From tourist visa to work visa in the United States?

 Most Australian citizens travel to the United States under the Visa Waiver Program (ESTA) when traveling as a tourist or a business visitor.
-Unfortunately, individuals cannot change their visa status when they are in the US with the Visa Waiver Program (ESTA).
-It is generally required to first process your application through a US Consulate outside of the United States, normally in your home country.
+Individuals cannot change their visa status when they are in the US with the Visa Waiver Program (ESTA).
+There is no path or process of transition from ESTA to a United States work visa.

 About The Author

 Melissa Vincenty is a US attorney, an Australian migration agent and the founder and managing director of Worldwide Migration Partners.
-Melissa has over 20 years of experience in migration law, including practising at the world’s largest US immigration firm and more than 15 years as a Country Specialist (China and Tibet) for Amnesty International USA.
+Melissa has over 25 years of experience in migration law, including practising at the world’s largest US immigration firm and more than 15 years as a Country Specialist (China and Tibet) for Amnesty International USA.

 Disclaimer: The information in this article is general in nature, may not, and is not intended to constitute the most up-to-date legal or other information, and is for general informational purposes only.
 It does not represent legal advice specific to any individual/s situation, and should not be relied on as such.
 Please contact us for a consultation for legal advice for your individual circumstances.